Sunday, 8 March 2026

 Lincoln Cathedral

-Many filming locations feel it is important that the history of the location is part of visitors experience even if they travelled for the purpose of it being a film location.
-The 17th century Highclere Castle in Hampshire serves as the prominent location for the iconic historical drama Downton Abbey as the family home of the main characters the Crawley family.
+The staff at Highclere Castle hold similar opinions.
+The 17th century, Highclere Castle in Hampshire, serves as the prominent location for the iconic historical drama Downton Abbey.
+It appears as the family home of the main characters – the Crawley family.
 It has also featured in several other projects such as The Secret Garden 1987 and 1990s programme Jeeves and Wooster.

 The castle offers guided tours and seasonal public openings.
 Their tours include Living with a Film Crew and Real Lives and Film Sets guided tours.
 These are for the purpose of film lovers and give an insight into the Downton Abbey series in particular.
 Along with the knowledge about the programme, tour guides inform people on the history of the castle and the real historical artifacts used throughout it.

-Downton Abbey continues to be filmed at the castle and there is speculation about a forthcoming film.
-A spokesperson for the Highclere Castle Office said: “Historic locations offer authenticity.
+Despite the TV programme finishing, the Downton Abbey film series continues to be filmed at the castle and there is speculation about a forthcoming film.

 The spokesperson, when asked about what the negative of filming can be, said: “The alignment of brand and the nature of the script.”